 If you are a job seeker, Twitter can help you discover great companies and people who work in them.

 More so, Twitter helps you amplify your voice.
-A recent, notable example is the story of this Ghanaian teacher who educates his students on computer technology without any computers.
+A recent, notable example is the story of a Ghanaian teacher who educates his students on computer technology without any computers.
 The image of him using a blackboard with a diagram of Microsoft Word drawn upon it became an immediate sensation on Twitter.
 It took just one tweet from The Queen of African Tech – a nickname for Rebecca Enonchong of AppsTech – for Microsoft to commit to supporting him and his school.

 So, how can you catch in on this whirlpool of resource to make your career move?